 These magnetism properties have different origins and different properties.
-The properties and examples of all type of magnetic materials are discussed in other articles.
-To see those articles, click on above blue links.
-Here is the list of magnetic materials of different types.
+The properties and examples of all types of magnetic materials are discussed in other articles.
+To see those articles, click on the above blue links.
+Here is the list of magnetic materials.

 |Zn, Cu, Pb, Ag,|